 The bad news is that in an emergency, you should expect to pay a little more than usual.
 If you can delay your flight by a day or two, you may be able to save a significant amount of money.

 Booking International Flights

-Many countries around the world require entry visas to be allowed into a certain country.
+Many countries throughout the world demand entry visas before allowing visitors to enter.

 If emergency travel involves death or imminent death, certain airlines may offer you a flight at a reduced cost.